The second of reality for stock-market buyers? Election Day looms and essentially the most essential stretch of 2020 awaits - FACTS MATTER ADDISON

 Researchers studied ‘lottery’ shares, which have low costs and excessive volatility.
 See full story.

-Listed below are the Senate races to observe, as Democrats battle to take management from Republicans

-If Democrats take management of the U.S. Senate, that might shake up key sectors similar to tech, well being care, finance and power — particularly if the Nov.
-3 election brings a “blue wave” that places Joe Biden within the White Home.
+The knowledge expertise sector fell over 5% for the month, the largest drop for any trade.
 See full story.

-In a deeply-divided Senate, there’s a ray of hope for this large tax break for hundreds of thousands of households
+In a deeply-divided Senate, there’s a ray of hope for this huge tax break for thousands and thousands of households

-A household spent a month-to-month common of $715 on baby care or $8,580 over the 12 months, in keeping with one evaluation on rising health-care prices by Freddie Mac.
+A household spent a month-to-month common of $715 on baby care or $8,580 over the yr, in response to one evaluation on rising health-care prices by Freddie Mac.
 See full story.

 MARKETWATCH PERSONAL FINANCE